Compaction of Quasi One-Dimensional Elastoplastic Materials: References

-The probability distribution $P(\ell {/}R)$ of the normalized fold size is plotted for different values of $R{/}r$ in Fig.~\ref{Fig3}. $P(\ell{/}R)$ becomes more asymmetric with the peak shifting towards smaller fold sizes by increasing $R{/}r$.
-At earlier stages of the injection process in a given sphere size, the injected wire proceeds in the container without interacting with the accumulated wire.
-Assuming that the wire bends at a random point between the injecting hole and a contact point at the container surface, the resulting fold length is a random variable, symmetrically distributed between $0$ and $\ell_\text{max}$.
-By increasing the length of accumulated wire, spatial exclusion effects grow and the injected wire cannot easily proceed through the sphere without touching the crumpled structure.
-Hence, long folds gradually become less probable and $P(\ell{/}R)$ becomes more asymmetric due to relatively large populations of smaller folds.
-The evolution of $P(\ell{/}R)$ with increasing $R{/}r$ in Fig.~\ref{Fig3}(a) should similarly indicate the growth of spatial exclusion effects, which is counterintuitive since the packing fraction $\phi$ decreases with increasing the system size.
-The circular cross section of wires allows them to slide over each other rather easily (which results in slightly curved folds).
-Indeed, the strength of self-avoidance effects is better captured by the length of the crumpled wire, rather than the volume excluded by it.
-Thus, we can ignore the role of wire thickness as a spatial exclusion constraint, and assign the entire contribution to the length of wire, reflected in the dimensionless quantity $\lambda{=}\frac{L}{R}{\sim}(R{/} r)^{1.5}$ (while $\phi{=} \frac{\pi r^2 L}{\frac43 \pi R^3} {\sim}(R{/}r)^{{-}0.5}$).
+\textbf{Evolution of spatial correlations.} At earlier stages of the crumpling process in a given mold, the injected wire proceeds in the container without interacting with the accumulated wire.
+Assuming that the plastic wire bends at a random point between the injecting hole and a contact point at the container surface, the resulting segment length $\ell$ is a random variable, symmetrically distributed between $0$ and the maximum possible segment length $\ellmax$.
+By increasing the total length $L$ of accumulated wire, spatial exclusion effects grow and the injected wire cannot easily proceed through the sphere without touching the crumpled structure.
+Hence, long segments gradually become less probable and the probability distribution $P(\ellR)$ of the normalized segment size becomes more asymmetric due to relatively large populations of smaller segments (see Fig.\,\ref{Fig3}a).
+When comparing the final structures (i.e.\ those obtained when the injection of wire stops), we interestingly find that for larger values of $\Rr$ the segment size distribution $P(\ellR)$ is more asymmetric and shifts towards smaller segment sizes (Fig.\,\ref{Fig3}b).
+This behavior similarly indicates the growth of spatial exclusion effects with increasing $\Rr$.
+Note that the initial segment sizes $\ell$ are only determined by the container size $R$ in all containers, however, $\ell$ gradually decreases as the spatial exclusion effects grow.
+The effect is more pronounced for larger spheres as the crumpling process continues further.

-A closer look at the tail behavior of $P(\ell{/}R)$ in Fig.~\ref{Fig3}(b) verifies that the correlations grow with $R{/}r$.
-The experimental data is fitted to Gaussian, log-normal, and gamma distributions over the entire range of $\ell{/}R$.
-While the Gaussian function represents the distribution of random (uncorrelated) data, the gamma and log-normal distributions are associated with random events in the presence of self-correlations or those that occur hierarchically \cite{Vliegenthart06,Sultan06,Wood02,Blair05, Adda-Bedia10,Deboeuf13}.
-The tail behavior is better captured by the Gaussian for small $R{/}r$, while there is a gradual crossover towards the two other functions as $R{/}r$ increases.